Winter TiresAug 23rd, 2016

 For example: if you take a corner on an icy Santa Rosa road and the vehicle rear end starts to slide out, essentially the rear is trying to pass the front because it's going faster.
 If you have high traction winter tires only on the front, they are going to be much more effective at transferring cornering grip and stopping power to the front wheels.
 This will actually cause the rear end to whip out even more.

-That's why tire manufactures instruct CA dealers that they must install winter tires on the rear wheels as well whenever they put winter tires on the front end of any vehicle.
+That's why tire manufactures instruct CALIFORNIA dealers that they must install winter tires on the rear wheels as well whenever they put winter tires on the front end of any vehicle.
 It's a major safety concern.
 At Greentech Automotive in Santa Rosa, we strongly recommend that winter tires be installed on all four wheels on rear wheel drive vehicles as well.
 The front tires do most of the steering and braking work – it only makes sense that Santa Rosa drivers provide the front end with the best traction possible.

 Many modern cars have traction control and anti-lock brakes so Santa Rosa drivers may not think it is necessary to have winter tires.
 But you need traction to accelerate, steer and stop.
 The tires provide the traction so that the traction control and anti-lock brakes have something to work with.